-College officials involved in the investigation or adjudication of domestic violence, dating violence, sexual assault and stalking complaints are trained annually on the issues related to domestic violence, dating violence, sexual assault, and stalking as well as how to conduct an investigation and hearing process that protects the safety of the victim and promotes accountability.
-Furthermore, each policy provides that:
+College officials involved in the investigation or adjudication of domestic violence, dating violence, sexual assault and stalking complaints are trained via the TSUS Office of General Counsel and D. Stafford and Associates annually on the issues related to domestic violence, dating violence, sexual assault, and stalking as well as how to conduct an investigation and hearing process that protects the safety of the victim and promotes accountability.
+The training includes: